 Additionally, researchers from the University of Haifa’s Department of Psychology, Haifa, Israel, studied the empathy tendencies of people with social anxiety and concluded “elevated mentalizing and empathic abilities” among the participants.
 This study goes to show that those who suffered from social anxiety disorder have higher psycho-social awareness and consequently showed “sensitivity and attentiveness to other people’s states of mind.”
 That is to say that socially anxious people may be so sensitive and conscious of other people’s emotions that they find it extremely difficult to be engaged in social interactions, which can be overwhelming for them.

 There is a noteworthy explanation for the high levels of intelligence of such individuals.
 Owing to the fact that socially anxious people fear being judged and rejected by others, they tend to have a higher awareness of the surrounding environment and people.
 They are constantly analyzing and reflecting on what is going on around them.
-Their ability to notice things which other people are not aware of arises due to the way they process information and stimuli differently.
+Their ability to notice things that other people are not aware of arises due to the way they process information and stimuli differently.
 Their restless minds, caused by the way their minds go through continuous cognitive processes, requires and consequently leads to high levels of intelligence.